Research

 PREVIOUS AND CURRENT RESEARCH

-Epigenetic regulation of neocortex development
+Epigenetic regulation of human neocortex development

-During the development of the mouse neocortex, stem and progenitor cells initially proliferate, then sequentially give rise to neurons destined to different cortical layers and finally switch to gliogenesis resulting in the generation of astrocytes and oligodendrocytes.
+During the development of the neocortex, stem and progenitor cells initially proliferate, then sequentially give rise to neurons destined to different cortical layers and finally switch to gliogenesis resulting in the generation of astrocytes and oligodendrocytes.
 Precise spatial and temporal regulation of neural progenitor differentiation is key for the proper formation of the complex structure of the neocortex.
 An impairment of the development of the brain, as observed in patients with neurodevelopmental disorders, is frequently linked to compromised intellectual abilities.

 Evolutionary expansion of the neocortex

 Interspecies differences in both neuron number and neocortex size are thought to arise from differences in the proliferative capacity and the abundance of neural progenitor subtypes.
-Specifically, one progenitor type, the basal radial glia, is particularly abundant in mammals with a large, folded neocortex and is characterized by extensive self-renewal and proliferative capacities.
-Transcriptome studies in different mammalian species have uncovered genes that are expressed in human basal radial glia, among which are human-specific genes that may have contributed to neocortex expansion during evolution (Florio et al., 2015; Florio et al., 2018; Kalebic et al, 2018).
-However, the gene regulatory mechanisms that orchestrate specific gene expression programs from the genomic DNA in different neural progenitor cell types in different species remain poorly understood.
+Specifically, basal progenitors, such as basal radial glia, are particularly abundant in mammals with a large, folded neocortex and characterized by extensive self-renewal and proliferative capacities.
+Transcriptome studies in different mammalian species have uncovered genes that are expressed in human basal radial glia, among which are the human-specific genes ARHGAP11B and NOTCH2NL that may have contributed to neocortex expansion during evolution (Florio et al., 2015; Florio et al., 2018).
+Moreover, we found that the growth factor EPIREGULIN is differentially expressed between species and may have contributed to neocortex expansion in primates by providing a tuneable pro-proliferative signal to basal progenitor cells in the subventricular zone progenitor niche (Cubillos et al, 2024).

+The gene regulatory mechanisms that orchestrate specific gene expression programs from the genomic DNA in different neural progenitor cell types in different species remain poorly understood.
 Gene transcription is initiated at promoter sequences immediately upstream of a gene, but differential gene expression in specific cell types is controlled by often distally located regulatory elements.
 This complex regulatory landscape allows cells to respond to developmental and environmental stimuli.
-Interestingly, genome-wide association studies have uncovered that more than 90% of disease-associated variants lie in non-coding DNA, suggesting that dysregulation of gene expression contributes to disease (Krijger and de Laat, 2016).
-We are studying gene regulation using in vivo models as well as novel in vitro human induced pluripotent stem cell-derived 3D brain organoids.
+We are studying gene regulation using in vivo models and in vitro human iPCS-derived 3D brain organoids (Schütze et al, 2022).
 Our work aims to provide new insights into gene regulatory mechanisms with implications for neocortex evolution as well as neuropathologies.

 Our research was covered by the EU research magazine: